yeahbq/all_things_angular_1/angular_http/README.md

 **It's time to make these overlords public to the sheeple.**

-We've only been working with hardcoded data so far.
-Today that changes; it's time to kick it up a notch if we're going to oust these dang aliens.

 #### Welcome to your First MEAN App!

 We're going to learn a little about two different functionalities in